ehedbor/ferrit/design/design.md

-# ES Design Document
+# Ferrit Design Document

-This is an overview of what is planned to be added to the ES language.
+This is an overview of what is planned to be added to the Ferrit language.

 ## Basic Types

-ES has the following primitive types:
+Ferrit has the following primitive types:
  * 8-bit integers: `sbyte` and `byte`
  * 16-bit integers: `short` and `ushort`
  * 32-bit integers: `int` and `uint`